 There are pros and cons to both buying in-person and remotely, so we recommend you read our guide to where to buy a car to help you decide what’s best for you.

-However, buying a pre-registered model could mean a shorter warranty (it starts as soon as the car is officially registered, which could be months before you buy the car), and you’ll technically be the second owner, as the dealer who registered the car will be the first.
+However, buying a pre-registered model could mean a shorter warranty – the warranty starts as soon as the car is officially registered, which could be months before you buy the car.
+You’ll technically be the second owner, as the dealer who registered the car will be the first.

 Depending on the car-buying service or broker you contact, they will have either pre-negotiated discounts from dealers, or will do it on your behalf once you’ve told them what car you’re after.

 How to haggle

 If you are buying in person at a dealer, go well-prepared.

 - Have a good idea of the exact model, trim level, engine-specification and options you’d like, and how much you should be paying

 - The price you see in the brochure (or stuck to the windscreen) should be viewed as a starting point for a negotiation